mannynotfound/zeitgeist/README.md

 ## stories

-Stories are retrieved using [feedparser](https://pypi.python.org/pypi/feedparser)
+Stories are retrieved using [feedparser](https://pypi.python.org/pypi/feedparser) and structured as follows:

-each story is a python dict with the following structure.

 ```
 {